Yes, this is the part where you start capturing the value created for your customers.

 The second step is to identify how much could you charge the people you’ve mapped on step one.

-To do that, you’ll need to understand what is the benefit you’re offering to them and what are the best alternatives they have today to perform a similar job.
+To do that, you’ll need to understand what benefit you’re offering to them and what are the best alternatives they have today to perform a similar job.

 2.1 Jobs To Be Done

-One useful concept to understand the value of your solution for your customers is to analyze it through the perspective of customer’s jobs-to-be-done.
+One useful concept to understand the value of your solution for your customers is to analyze it from the perspective of customers’ jobs to be done.

 This concept was built by Clayton Christensen, a worldwide-recognized professor at Harvard Business School and author of the best-seller “The Innovator’s Dilemma“:

 When we buy a product, we essentially “hire” it to help us do a job.
 If it does the job well, the next time we’re confronted with the same job, we tend to hire that product again.
 And if it does a crummy job, we “fire” it and look for an alternative.Clayton M. Christensen, Taddy Hall, Karen Dillon, and David S. Duncan – Harvard Business Review – FROM THE SEPTEMBER 2016 ISSUE

 Based on the jobs your solution is doing for your stakeholders, you will be able to compare it to the alternatives available in the market.